AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
 Use 1 for AWS.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
 Required if for aws.
-Example: AWS: "vpc-abcd1234", GCP: "mygooglecloudvpcname".
+Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", ARM: "East US 2".
+Example: AWS: "us-east-1", ARM: "East US 2", Oracle: "us-ashburn-1", GCP: "us-west2-a".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large".
+Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) Public Subnet CIDR.
 Copy/paste from AWS Console to get the right subnet CIDR.
 Example: AWS: "10.0.0.0/24".
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in 4.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
 Available in 4.7 or later release.